harveymilk/seb-tau-bench/tau_bench/envs/retail/wiki.md

 - The user must provide a payment method to pay or receive refund of the price difference.
 If the user provides a gift card, it must have enough balance to cover the price difference.

 - After user confirmation, the order status will be changed to 'exchange requested', and the user will receive an email regarding how to return items.
 There is no need to place a new order.

+USEFUL_TO_ADD = """
+- Before taking consequential actions that update the database (cancel, modify, return, exchange), you have to list the action detail and obtain explicit user confirmation (yes) to proceed.
+- Our retail store has 50 types of products.
+For each type of product, there are variant items of different options.
+For example, for a 't shirt' product, there could be an item with option 'color blue size M', and another item with option 'color red size L'.

+- Each product has an unique product id, and each item has an unique item id.
+They have no relations and should not be confused.

+"""